 I had this idea in my late teens, and not knowing what to do with it, I stored it in the back of my mind and went on with my life.

 When I was at California State University, San Bernardino I had a cool professor who came to the classroom one day with an inflatable balloon that had galaxies printed on it.
-By inflating the balloon, the professor showed how the expansion of the fabric of space can explain the observation that all galaxies are seemingly moving away from us, as well as from each other; I could accept this, but it only took care of the smelly armpits problem; the highly exotic notion of an expanding fabric of space was still necessary for this to work, the troublesome acceleration of the expansion was still there, and the preposterous notions of dark matter and dark energy were still there.
+By inflating the balloon, she showed how the expansion of the fabric of space can explain the observation that all galaxies are seemingly moving away from us, as well as from each other; I could accept this, but it only took care of the smelly armpits problem; the highly exotic notion of an expanding fabric of space was still there, the troublesome acceleration of the expansion was also still there, and the preposterous notions of dark matter and dark energy were still there.
 So, I felt that my hypothesis had lost virtually none of its explanatory merit.

 I am weary of the phenomenon of fringe theories, where certain ideas seem to exert an irresistible appeal to non-scientists, causing misinformation to spread.
-I also happen to be somewhat impartial to another fringe theory, which is the Aquatic Ape Hypothesis.
-I am fully aware of the fact that these are fringe theories, so I am not insisting, I am just expressing my appreciation of how beautiful these hypotheses are.
+I also happen to be somewhat partial to another fringe theory, which is the Aquatic Ape Hypothesis, and while delving in it I have witnessed the controversy: large numbers of non-biologists loving it, virtually every biologist wishing that the hypothesis would just die so that people would stop pestering them with it.
+When David Attenborough endorsed the hypothesis, the scientific community very nearly cancelled him.
+Even I, personally, thought that was kind of risky on behalf of David Attenborough to endorse the hypothesis, even though I kind of liked it.
+So, I am fully aware of the fact that these are fringe theories, and I am not insisting on anything, I am just expressing my amusement at how beautiful they are and how much explanatory power they have.

-Also, somewhere in the back of my mind I keep note of the fact that Continental Drift was once also regarded as nothing but a fringe theory by the mainstream scientific community.
+Also, it gives me a warm, fuzzy feeling to keep note, somewhere in the back of my mind, of the fact that another thing that was at some point regarded by the scientific community as nothing but a fringe theory was the Continental Drift Theory.

 See Wikipedia: Static Universe